bing0037test/bing0037test.github.io/_posts/2199-01-01-future-post.md

   - category2
 description: 'Maybe we can try it!'
 ---
+In rotary-wing UAV(JX) group, an autonomous barrel transportation mission was proposed for Rotary-wing UAV (RUAV) which aims at validating the feasibility of vertical replenishment by UAV.

 ## Competition description
 [3rd International Unmanned Aerial Vehicle(UAV) Innovation Grand Prix (UAVGP)](http://www.uavgp.com.cn/En/) was sponsored by [Aviation